Daitari Behera

 Daitari Behera (1 July 1938 – 2 January 2020) was an Indian politician from Odisha belonging to Indian National Congress.
 He was elected as a legislator of the Odisha Legislative Assembly two times.

 Biography

 Behera was born on 1 July 1938.
 He was elected as a member of the Odisha Legislative Assembly from Chhatrapur in 1974.
 He was also elected from this constituency in 1995.

-Behera died on 2 January 2020 at the age of 81.
+Behera died on the 2nd of January, 2020, at the age of 81.